 A few of our personal favorites include Tallarín Saltado, The Krunch Roll, Lomo Saltado, Arroz Chaufa, and Tallarín Verde with Chicken Katsu.

-The Trim Tart opened one year ago (2019) and offers a variety of coffee, tea, sweet and savory pastries (as local, seasonal, and organic as possible), and custom cake orders.
+Cara Mia Baking Co. (previously The Trim Tart) opened in 2019 and offers a variety of coffee, tea, sweet and savory pastries (as local, seasonal, and organic as possible), and custom cake orders.

 The shop is located on the northwest corner of Narbonne Ave and Lomita Blvd.
 Photographed above is their Tres Leches Latte (so good!), Chai Latte, Almond Puff, Basil Parmesan Scone, and Pain au Chocolat.
 Every pastry we have tried so far has been excellent.